Projects

 In development

-Multi-site supportSNDCP (packet data transmission)LLC retransmissionMS mode (mobile terminal)
+Multi-site supportMultislot packet-data channelLLC retransmissionMS mode (mobile terminal)

 Architecture